JarrettAaronson/487-Project/README.md

 The purpose of this project is for us to simulate the gameplay style of the popular video game Tetris This will include:

--A gameboard that will be a 10 x 15 40-pixel grid -Block shapes fall from the top of the screen into this gameboard -The block shapes stack on top of each other in the gameboard -Players can use buttons to move the blocks horizontally to position where they land -There are multiple shapes and they can be rotated for a better fit in the gameboard -Once a row in the gameboard is filled up entirely, that row is cleared -If the blocks stack over a certain height in the gameboard, the game is over -The game will count how many blocks are placed
+- A gameboard that will be a 10 x 15 40-pixel grid
+- Block shapes fall from the top of the screen into this gameboard
+- The block shapes stack on top of each other in the gameboard
+- Players can use buttons to move the blocks horizontally to position where they land
+- There are multiple shapes and they can be rotated for a better fit in the gameboard
+- Once a row in the gameboard is filled up entirely, that row is cleared
+- If the blocks stack over a certain height in the gameboard, the game is over
+- The game will count how many blocks are placed
--The players goal is to place as many blocks as possible
+- The players goal is to place as many blocks as possible

 # Required components